fm4dd/sbc-benchmarks/cm-benchmark.md

 ## Background

 CoreMark is a benchmark from the Embedded Microprocessor Benchmark Consortium (EEMBC®).
-It targets testing a processor’s CPU core for basic pipeline structure, as well as basic read/write, integer, and control operations. (<a href="http://www.eembc.org/coremark/">Link</a>)
+It targets testing a processor’s CPU core for basic pipeline structure, as well as basic read/write, integer, and control operations. (<a href="http://www.eembc.org/coremark/">Link</a>).
+Coremark/MHz simply divides the result by CPU frequency and is just a rough indicator (discounts number of cores, as well as frequency scaling).

 ## Test commands